GeorgiosKyrio/mcmc-agnfit/README.md

 There are **two ways** to run the AGN accretion disk MCMC fitting code.

-First method is used to integrate the script in bigger workflows and more more flexibility and the second one for running the code independently
+First method is used to integrate the script in bigger workflows and have flexibility and the second one for running the code independently

 ### 1️⃣Import and Use the MCMCAGNFit  Class